davidlormor/davidlormor/README.md

 # davidlormor.com

-this is the codebase for my personal codebase. feel free to take a look around.
+this is the codebase for my personal website. feel free to take a look around.

 ## tools